Wind controller: Range of expression

 A few of the many hardware (Yamaha, Roland, Akai, Kurzweill, Aodyo) and software (Native Instruments, Garritan, SampleModeling, Sample Logic, LinPlug, Audio Modeling) synthesizers provide specific support for wind controllers, and they vary widely with respect to how well they emulate acoustic wind, brass, and string instruments.
 The SWAM technology, devised by Audio Modeling, has specific settings for Yamaha, EWI, Sylphyo and Aerophone wind controllers and has succeeded in producing very rapid natural responsiveness with their woodwinds and bowed strings virtual instruments.
 Also Samplemodeling has specific settings for wind controllers on their Kontakt-based brass.
 That said, virtually all current synthesizers respond to MIDI continuous controllers and the data provided by wind controller breath and lip input can usually be routed to them in an expressive way.

 An example of a hardware synthesizer with wind controller support is the Yamaha VL70-m which uses physical modeling synthesis.
 Physical modeling allows for a unique level of responsiveness to the control signals sent from a wind controller.
 The emulation of acoustic instrument sounds varies in quality.
 The VL70-m is able to connect directly to the Yamaha WX series of controllers and via MIDI to the Akai and other wind controllers.
 Similarly, an example of a software synthesizer with support for wind controller playing is the Zebra synthesizer from Urs Heckmann, Apple's ES2 softsynth, Korg's Mono/Poly softsynth, Audio Modeling's SWAM instruments, and many others.
 It is important to note that whatever synth is used, it will need to be set up with specially designed breath responsive patches for optimal response to a wind controller.

 Manufacturers

-The major manufacturers of wind controllers are Akai, Roland, and Yamaha.
-As of the beginning of 2022 the available mass production wind controllers include the Akai EWI SOLO, EWI5000, EWI USB (discontinued 2022), Roland Aerophone models AE-01, AE-05, AE-10, AE-20 and AE-30.
-Less commonly available models include the AODYO SYLPHYO, Synthophone.
-Also there are ultra low volume handmade instruments that are nonethelss advanced (owing to clever use of off the shelf electronics) such as the Berglund NuRad, NuEVI and WARBL from Mowry Stringed Instruments.
+The major manufacturers of wind controllers are Akai Professional, Roland, and Yamaha.
+As of the beginning of 2022 the available mass production wind controllers include the Akai EWI SOLO, EWI5000, Roland Aerophone models AE-01, AE-05, AE-10, AE-20 and AE-30, Aodyo Sylphyo.
+Less commonly available model is Synthophone.
+Also there are ultra low volume handmade instruments that are nonetheless advanced (owing to clever use of off the shelf electronics) such as the Berglund NuRad, NuEVI and WARBL from Mowry Stringed Instruments.

 Models out of production and discontinued include the Akai EWI USB (discontinued 2022), 4000s (discontinued 2019).
 Also 20th century (part analogue) models from Akai such as the 3020, 3000 and 1000.
 Older discontinued models from Yamaha include WX11, WX7 and WX5.
 Casio offered more toy-like offerings including the DH-100, DH-200, DH-500 and DH-800.